-The Chairperson of MAMMS: Dr. Felicia Anumah, an Associate.
-Professor of Endocrinology, led a team of 34 volunteers including 10 physicians, 10 surgeons, 3 Pharmacists, 2 nurses, 3 counsellors, 1 dietician and 5 welfare team members to join the resident Staff of the Hospital to carry out a medical outreach that spanned over five days.On arrival in okene on the 30th of October, the team had a visit to the Ohinoyi’s palace, His royal Majesty, Alhaji Ado Ibrahim, who received us with joy and gave us his royal blessing.
+The Chairperson of MAMMS: Prof. Felicia Anumah, led a team of 34 volunteers including 10 physicians, 10 surgeons, 3 Pharmacists, 2 nurses, 3 counsellors, 1 dietician and 5 welfare team members to join the resident Staff of the Hospital to carry out a medical outreach that spanned over five days.On arrival in okene on the 30th of October, the team had a visit to the Ohinoyi’s palace, His royal Majesty, Alhaji Ado Ibrahim, who received us with joy and gave us his royal blessing.

 On the 31st, we had a short opening ceremony with the deputy governor, His Excellency Philip Salawu, the Commissioner of health Dr D.S Onuminya and the Commissioner of environment Arc.
 Mohammed Sule in attendance.
 Also present were Rev Fr.
 George Ehusani and Dr. Tom Adaba members of the Board of Trustees of the Medical missions.

-The volunteer doctors, nurses and pharmacists went into action immediately after the opening ceremony and they worked everyday from 8.00am to 7.00pm.
-In the five working days, the Physicians were able to attend to 1041 diabetics and hypertensives, the Surgeons and the Gynecologists performed various surgeries on 83 patients including prostratectectomies, thyroidectomies, herniotomies for children, herniorraphies, myomectomies, vaginal wall repairs, ceaserian sections e.t.c.
-The dental surgeon amongst us attended to 90 patients and performed procedures on 40 of them including tooth extractions, removal of cysts etc. The only pediatrician in our midst treated 45 children with various ailments.
-On the whole the team attended to 1259 patients and 10209 prescriptions were filled in free of charge.
+The volunteer doctors, nurses and pharmacists went into action immediately after the opening ceremony and they worked every day from 8.00 am to 7.00 pm.
+In the five working days, the Physicians were able to attend to 1041 diabetics and hypertensives, the Surgeons and the Gynecologists performed various surgeries on 83 patients including prostratectectomies, thyroidectomies, herniotomies for children, herniorraphies, myomectomies, vaginal wall repairs, caesarian sections e.t.c.
+The dental surgeon amongst us attended to 90 patients and performed procedures on 40 of them including tooth extractions, removal of cysts, etc. The only pediatrician in our midst treated 45 children with various ailments.
+On the whole, the team attended to 1259 patients and 10209 prescriptions were filled in free of charge.

 Perhaps the most spectacular case among the beneficiaries of the outreach programme is a 60 year old man with an enlarged prostate gland.
 He had been travelling from Okene to Ahmadu Bello University Teaching Hospital, Zaria in Kaduna state to see if he could be operated upon for the past 3months but was yet to secure an appointment .
 Luckily he had prostatectomy done in okene his home, free of charge including medication.